South East Water: Water supply issues

-Mr Clark confirmed that he had raised the issue in the House of Commons, asked the government to intervene, and further described South East Water's approach to resolving the crisis as "unacceptably bad and in some instances chaotic."
+Clark confirmed that he had raised the issue in the House of Commons, asked the government to intervene, and further described South East Water's approach to resolving the crisis as "unacceptably bad and in some instances chaotic."

 Further mass outages affected customers in June 2023, with several schools across Kent and Sussex being forced to close as a direct result of the lack of water supply.
 A BBC article described how elderly residents - many of whom did not have social media - were “beginning to panic and worry about how they are going to get water.”
 MP Nus Ghani described the situation as “groundhog day” and urged South East Water to urgently remedy the situation.

 On 26 June 2023 the company introduced a hosepipe ban across the area, blaming increased domestic demand through more people working at home.
 This was despite reservoirs in the region being almost full, following a wet winter and spring.

 In June 2025, the company received a £200 million cash injection from its owners to improve its financial resilience.

+In late November 2025, a major supply failure at the Pembury water treatment works (near Tunbridge Wells, Kent) left tens of thousands of customers of South East Water without running water.
+The plant was shut down on the evening of 29 November after the company admitted a “bad” or “chemical” batch of coagulant chemicals had contaminated the treatment process.

+In early January 2026, the company reported a burst water main in the Tunbridge Wells area that left a further 24,000 properties without water supply.
+This was reported in addition to the contamination incident that occurred in November 2025, affecting the same supply area.

+Currently, South East water typically loses 100 million litres per day and is the worst rated water company as reported by OFWAT.

+In May 2026, the House of Commons Environment, Food and Rural Affairs committee declared it had “no confidence” in the chief executive or the board of South East Water over its handling of supply disruption issues.
+In response, the chair of South East Water, Chris Train, resigned with immediate effect.
+The CEO David Hinton has also stepped down with the company citing that "he feels his position has become an increasing distraction from South East Water's most important priority, which is to deliver a resilient water supply for its customers".
+Later on that month, mass outages affected customers across Kent, which the company has blamed on an increased demand of water supply during that week's heatwave.
+Affected areas included Ashford, Maidstone, Herne Bay, Whitstable, as well as several suburbs in Kent and Sussex.